icweb/skills/README.md

 ## Hierarchy
 This section covers the basic hierarchy of the Skills tracker to provide a better understanding when just starting out.

+A course can contain many lessons, each lesson can contain main lectures, and each lecture can have many skills.
+A lecture can be either an Article, Quiz, or Download.

 ```
 Course
 |-- Lesson